 …the word of God then.
 But how on earth can that be true this year, this week, as the Coronavirus sweeps the world, bringing humanity to its current position?
 We read the double parsha of Vayakhel and Pekudei, which is about building the Mishkan, the first House of God, the precursor of the Temple and the synagogue.
 Yet through Britain…

 With Pekudei, the book of Exodus reaches its end, if not its closure.
-Moses orders an account to be made of all the donations given for the making of the Tabernacle and how they were used.
-The priestly garments are made.
-Moses finally erects the Tabernacle, and it becomes filled with the glory of the Lord.
+Moses orders an account to be made of all the donations given by the people for the making of the Tabernacle (the Mishkan), and how these contributions were used.
+The priestly garments are made, and Moses finally assembles the Tabernacle.
+Then a Cloud of Glory descends over…

 …funds are involved, there must be no room for temptation, no space for doubt as to whether it has been used for the purpose for which it was donated.
 There must be scrupulous auditing and transparency.
 Without this there is moral hazard: the maximum of temptation combined with the maximum of opportunity.
 Hence the parsha of Pekudei, with its detailed account…